piratuks/typescript-event-emitter/README.md

 ## usage

-After installation the only thing you need to do is require the module:
+After installation, the only thing you need to do is require the module:

 ```bash
 import { EventEmitter } from 'typescript-event-emitter';